-However since version 2.0 we are trying to move from all there languages and only use Python 3.
+However since version 2.0 we were trying to move from all there languages and only use Python 3, which as been accomplished in version 2.1.

-10.5 Shell auto-completion
+10.6 Shell auto-completion

 To make it easier to write auto-completion for shells, ponysay supports the two options -- onelist and --quoters, which has not short versions.